moleculerjs/site/source/docs/0.13/api/service-broker.md

 `broadcastLocal(eventName: string, payload: any, groups, nodeID)`

-Emit an event for all local services
+Broadcast an event for all local services

 #### Parameters